tkr22777/teaching-cs-630/week_08/05_synonyms.md

-# Synonyms
+# SQL Synonyms

 ## Overview

-A **synonym** is an alias or alternative name for a database object such as a table, view, sequence, or another synonym.
-Synonyms provide location transparency and simplify SQL statements by allowing users to reference objects without knowing their complete qualified names or locations.
-They are particularly useful in distributed databases and for abstracting schema details from applications.
+A **synonym** is an alias for a database object (table, view, sequence, etc.).
+Synonyms provide location transparency and simplify object references, especially across schemas or databases.

 ## Key Terms

-**Synonym**: An alternative name for a database object that provides a layer of abstraction.
+**Synonym**: An alternative name for a database object.

+**Private Synonym**: Synonym accessible only to the creating user.

-**Public Synonym**: A synonym accessible to all database users.
+**Public Synonym**: Synonym accessible to all database users.

-**Private Synonym**: A synonym accessible only to the user who created it (default).

-**Schema**: A collection of database objects owned by a database user.

-**Qualified Name**: Full name of an object including schema (e.g., SCHEMA.TABLE_NAME).

-**Location Transparency**: Ability to access objects without knowing their physical location or schema.

-**Database Link**: Connection to a remote database, can be referenced through synonyms.
+**Base Object**: The actual object that a synonym references.

+**Name Resolution**: Process of resolving a synonym to its underlying object.

 ## Sample Database Schema